Browser does not support script.

 Warsash officer cadet Georgia Atkins featured in Seafarers UK's short film which highlights the opportunities of jobs at sea, as well as the training required to become a ship's officer in the Merchant Navy.
-The filming took place at the Warsash campus and our ship handling centre at the Timsbury Lake campus in May 2015.
+The filming took place at the Warsash campus and our ship handling centre at the Timsbury Lake campus.
 Watch Georgia's video.

 “I wanted to take this opportunity to let you know how pleased we were to have attended the open day - it was well worth the effort to travel over from Northern Ireland.
 It has certainly helped my son in progressing his interest and confirming his intentions of pursuing a career as an ETO as well as assuring myself as a parent of the career progression and training requirements.
 There was a wealth of information available from the companies and training providers, especially the ETO cadets.”
 Denise Lazarescu, Northern Ireland (January 2017)

 “The students of the London Nautical School had a very informative day and the sixth form students benefitted from meeting the shipping companies.
 For the year ten students, this was a perfect way to gain an understanding for options to enter the Merchant Navy.
 We will be attending again next year and look forward to seeing you again.”
 Ed Sumner, Senior Nautical Instructor (January 2017)